juliensimon/gradio-mcp-server-builder/docs/user-guide/command-line.md

 - For faster builds (skips AI processing)
 - When you want to maintain exact wording
 - For testing and development
+- When working with sensitive or proprietary information
+- When you have domain-specific knowledge that AI might miss

+**Important Note**: Docstrings are crucial for MCP tool discovery.
+AI improvement can significantly enhance tool discoverability, but always review generated docstrings for accuracy.
+Poor docstrings can make your tools difficult for AI assistants to find and use effectively.

 ### --disable-sample-prompts